On bulk deviations for the local behavior of random interlacements: Introduction

 where $\strokedint_D dz$ refers to the normalized integral $\frac{1}{|D|} \int_D \dots dz$, with $|D|$ the Lebesgue measure of $D$, and $D^1(\IR^d)$ stands for the space of locally integrable functions that vanish at infinity, with finite Dirichlet integral (see Chapter 8~\S 2 in \cite{LiebLoss01}).
 One can actually omit the condition $\varphi \ge 0$ both in the infimum and the minimum in (\ref{0.8}) (this is expedient when perturbing around a minimizer $\varphi$).
 Further, when $d \ge 5$, one can replace $D^1(\IR^d)$ by the more traditional Sobolev space $H^1(\IR^d)$, see Remark \ref{rem5.10} 1).
 Also, when $D$ is a Euclidean ball, there is a spherically symmetric minimizer in the variational problem on the second line of (\ref{0.8}), see Remark \ref{rem5.10} 2).
+Moreover, it is conceivable that the boundedness assumption made on $F$ might be relaxed.
+Here it mainly plays a role in Theorem \ref{theo5.1} for the derivation of the asymptotic upper bound, see Remarks \ref{rem4.6} 2) and \ref{rem5.2} 2).

+Simple random walk is known to informally correspond to the ``singular limit $u \r 0$'' for random interlacements, see for instance Section 7 of \cite{Szni15}.
+The statement (\ref{0.8}) naturally leads to the asymptotic upper bound (see Corollary \ref{cor5.11} and (\ref{5.88})): for each $y \in \IZ^d$,

+where $P_y$ stands for the law of the simple random walk with unit jump rate starting at $y$, $\cA^0_N$ is defined as $\cA_N$ with $L^u_\point$ is replaced by the field of occupation times of the walk, and $\nu$ belongs to $(0, \theta_\infty)$.
+The lower bound corresponding to (\ref{0.8a}) remains open and we refer to Remark \ref{rem5.12} for more on this topic.

 The statement (\ref{0.8}) can for instance be applied to the number of sites of the interlacements $\cI^u$ present in $D_N$.
 Namely, with $F$ as in (\ref{0.2}), we show in Theorem \ref{theo6.1} that for $u > 0$ and $1 - e^{-u/g(0,0)} < \nu < 1$,